NoMoreFood/Repacls/index.md

    entires, it possible for them to result file system is performance degradation.

+/CopyDomain <SourceDomainName>:<TargetDomainName>
+	This command is identical to /MoveDomain except that the original entry referring the SourceDomainName is retained instead of replaced.
+    This command only applies to the SACL and the DACL.
+If this command is used multiple times, it is recommended to use /Compact to ensure there are not any redundant access control entries.

-/MigrateDomain <SourceDomainName>:<TargetDomainName>
+/MoveDomain <SourceDomainName>:<TargetDomainName>
 	This command will look to see whether any account in <SourceDomain>
     has an identically-named account in <TargetDomain>.
 If so, any entires are converted to use the new domain.
 For example, 'OldDomain\Domain Admins' would become 'NewDomain\Domain Admins'.
 Since this operation relies on the names being resolvable, specifying a SID instead of domain name for this command does not work.

 /RemoveAccount <Name|Sid>
     Will remove <Name> from the security descriptor.
 If the specified name